stakater/IngressMonitorController/README.md

 *Note*: Before applying rbac.yaml, You need to modify the namespace in the `RoleBinding` subjects section to the namespace you want to apply rbac.yaml to.

-Or alternatively if you have `helm` deployed on your cluster, you can deploy the controller via helm chart located under `chart` folder.
+Or alternatively if you configured `helm` on your cluster, you can deploy the controller via helm chart located under `chart` folder.

 ## Adding support for a new Monitor